Who is 'that England fan?' Andy Milne goes viral again after being spotted at Euros

 He's said to be a "Steve McClaren lookalike" by some on social media and is reported to have been supporting the Three Lions home and away for more than 40 years.

-Milne was spotted again in TV coverage of the Serbia game in Gelsenkirchen on Sunday, both pumping his fists before the game started and towards the end of the match.
+Milne was spotted again in TV coverage of the Serbia game in Gelsenkirchen, both pumping his fists before the game started and towards the end of the match.

 As always, he was filmed supporting his team from the very front row.